Counselling and Psychotherapy Training Duration in Ireland: Timeline Explained

 Duration: 4 years

-Perspective students for the Bachelors programme must have either a minimum Level 5 (equivalent to Leaving Certificate) or have completed the Certificate programme in counselling to progress to an undergraduate Bachelor of Science with Honours (BSc Hons).
-From this point you will complete more advanced study to prepare for professional practice.
+Applicants to the bachelor’s programme must hold a minimum Level 5 qualification (equivalent to the Leaving Certificate) or have successfully completed the certificate programme in counselling in order to progress to the undergraduate Bachelor of Science (Honours).
+From this point, learners undertake more advanced studies designed to prepare them for professional practice.

 This includes: